-Chapter 11 of How the Army Runs details the process of Material System Research, Development and Acquisition Management in the Army.
-If you wish to learn more in detail, various courses are offered by the Defense Acquisition University in various fields of integrated DoD acquisition and lifecycle management.
+Chapter 10 of How the Army Runs details the process of Capability Requirements and Materiel System Research, Development, and Acquisition Management in the Army.
+If you wish to learn more in detail, various courses are offered by the Defense Acquisition University in various fields of integrated DOD acquisition and lifecycle management.

-- What process does USAMMDA employ to prioritize funding for advanced product development?
+- What process does USAMMDA employ to prioritize funding for medical product development and acquisition?

 USAMMDA developed and employs a Decision Gate model to apply proven business techniques to USAMRMC programs to conserve resources and speed medical products to all U.S. Forces.
-This effort was designed to more effectively bridge the gap from research and development to advanced product development.
+This effort was designed to more effectively bridge the gap from research and development to medical product development and acquisition.
 Decision Gate provides a structured process to evaluate the relative maturity of mission-oriented products in development.
 The process provides a rational approach to prioritize the advancement of products through development stages.

 - How does USAMMDA work with other USAMRMC activities?

-Products being developed by USAMRMC laboratories are evaluated by USAMMDA for advanced development.
-Product managers at USAMMDA work with the laboratories to guide the advanced development.
-Regulatory affairs scientists and specialists at USAMMDA provide regulatory guidance to the laboratories for product development and testing requirements needed for FDA approval.
-Regulatory submissions are prepared by USAMMDA subject matter experts working with the laboratories and clinical studies are monitored at least three times for regulatory compliance.
+Products being developed by USAMRMC laboratories are evaluated by USAMMDA for medical product development and acquisition.
+Product managers at USAMMDA work with the laboratories to guide the medical product development and acquisition.
+Regulatory affairs scientists and specialists at USAMRMC provide regulatory guidance to the laboratories for product development and testing requirements needed for U.S. FDA approval.
+Regulatory submissions are prepared by USAMRMC subject matter experts working with the laboratories and clinical studies are monitored at least three times for regulatory compliance.
 USAMMDA also works with USAMMA and the AMEDD Center and School to acquire and field products.